Live music. Smoky BBQ. Colorful murals. Millions of fuzzy, flying little bats. Uhh, what was that last bit?

 Or, just enjoy Lady Bird Lake!
 You can rent kayaks, stand-up paddleboards or paddleboats at several places along the lake (which is actually just part of the Colorado River), such as Live Love Paddle or EpicSUP.
 If you are made of muscle, you can even take a SUP yoga class.

 Prefer to stay dry?
 Rent a bike – or book a bike tour – to explore the park on the Ann and Roy Butler Hike and Bike Trail and Boardwalk.
-The complete route makes a 10-mile circuit around stunning Lady Bird Lake.
+The complete route makes a 10-mile circuit around stunning Lady Bird Lake, and is one of the best hikes in Austin.

 Option 1: Museum-ing at the University of Texas